ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/exponentialmovingaverage.md

 ## exponentialMovingAverage {#exponential-moving-average}

-An aggregate function that calculates the exponential moving average of values for the determined time.
+Сalculates the exponential moving average of values for the determined time.

 **Syntax**